aneliyad/iban-api-net/README.md

 ## Using the API
-* Documentation of the current release is available here iban-api.de
+* Documentation of the current release is available here www.iban-api.de

 ---
 * For generating an Iban for a given bank account just